 - Draw the walls carefully.
 Red circles on the floor plan indicate the places where walls join not neatly.
 Fix all such issues.

 - Avoid creating many variations of the same object using the Type and Representation dialog (3D properties).
 The more different objects are present in the project, the longer that rendering takes.
-The program works faster with a number of copies of the same object rather than with the same number of different objects (of the same complexity).
-The program uses one pattern object for all its copies in the project.
+The app works faster with a number of copies of the same object rather than with the same number of different objects (of the same complexity).
+The app uses one pattern object for all its copies in the project.
 An object, even slightly modified, can be treated as a completely different one.